itsaboutcode/SalesforceNotes/SalesforceIntegration.md

 ### Authorize Endpoint

 - In Salesforce, before making any request to an external API, we need to authorize it.
-Otherwise we will get following error.
+Otherwise, we will get the following error.

 `System.CalloutException: Unauthorized endpoint, please check Setup->Security->Remote site settings. endpoint = https://api.spoonacular.com/recipes/random`

 <img width="617" alt="Unauthorized Endpoint Error" src="https://user-images.githubusercontent.com/204423/160989008-67946867-72bc-4526-95f3-293f6f6a255e.png">

-- Now to make request, you need to add your site in **Remote site settings**.
+- Now to make a request, you need to add your site in **Remote site settings**.
 You can go there by visiting `Setup->Security->Remote Site Settings`

 <img width="1426" alt="Remote Site Settings" src="https://user-images.githubusercontent.com/204423/160991942-3c73d9ec-f11e-43dd-8d9f-d132a5a3bf89.png">